SCADA-LTS/Scada-LTS/scadalts-ui/src/views/SynopticPanel/README.md

 - adding a new synoptic panel with SVG graphic element
 - deleting the synoptic panel
 - attaching datapoints to all SLTS_components

+## What's new:

+### Version 1.1.0
+- Fixed the bug with the error message that was displayed when user changed the active synoptic panel.
+- During the creation of Synoptic Panel the XID value is automatically generated.
+- Improved the initialisation of the synoptic panel.
+Now we don't need to wait for the first data update because data are loded at the moment when the panel is displayed.
+- Replaced the interval-update mechanism with the WebSocket subscription mechanism.
+Now the panel is updated immediatly when the data is changed on only in this time.
+So there is no additional performance effort for the server caused by the analyzing the API calls.

 ## Getting started:
 There are prepared 3 default components: _fan_, _valve_ and _waterlevel_ components.
 Each of this components